List of unanimous All-Americans in college football

 The College Football All-America Team is an honorific college football all-star team compiled after each NCAA Division I Football Bowl Subdivision (FBS) season to recognize that season's most outstanding performers at their respective positions.
 There are several organizations that select their own All-America teams.
 Since 1924, the NCAA has designated selectors whose teams are used to determine "consensus" and "unanimous" All-Americans.
 Any player who is named to the first team by at least half the official selectors for a given season is recognized as being a consensus All-American.
 (Note: If no player meets this criterion at a position, the player who receives the most first-team selections at that position can be designated as a consensus All-American.
 Second and third teams are used to break ties.
 In the case of a true tie, all players are listed.)
 A player on the first team of every official selector is recognized as being a unanimous All-American.
 Since 2002, the five selectors designated by the NCAA for this purpose are the Associated Press (AP), the American Football Coaches Association (AFCA), the Football Writers Association of America (FWAA), Sporting News, and the Walter Camp Football Foundation (WCFF).

 Unanimous All-Americans are considered "elite, the cream of the crop from any particular season."
 Many are later inducted into the College Football Hall of Fame, and many also go on to have successful professional football careers.
 From 1924 to 2000, 364 players were unanimous selections at least once.
 Thus, only a handful of players—if any—each season receive the honor.
 The first player to do so was Red Grange, star halfback for the Illinois Fighting Illini, who received first-team honors from all six major selectors in 1924.

-Alabama has the most unanimous All-America selections of any school with 41 selections.
+Ohio State has the most unanimous All-America selections of any school with 42 selections.
 In 2020, Alabama tied a record set in 2003 by University of Oklahoma with five unanimous selections in one year.
 Eighty-nine schools have had at least one unanimous All-America selection; the most recent schools to produce their first unanimous All-American are Cincinnati and Northwestern, doing so in 2022.
-The most recent All-America team, that of 2024, included 8 unanimous selections.
-Only 30 players have been selected a unanimous All-American in multiple seasons, the most recent being Marvin Harrison Jr. of Ohio State in 2022 and 2023.
+The most recent All-America team, that of 2025, included 13 unanimous selections.
+Only 31 players have been selected a unanimous All-American in multiple seasons, the most recent being Caleb Downs of Ohio State in 2024 and 2025.
 Herschel Walker is the only three-time unanimous All-American.